Braised Beef Chuck Short Ribs

-These beef short ribs are braised low and slow in a rich, aromatic red wine sauce, giving fall-off-the-bone meat every time.
-It’s the perfect hearty and satisfying meal for cozy nights and special occasions!
-Easy to make on the stove, in the slow cooker, or in the Instant Pot.
+My beef chuck short ribs recipe features ribs braised low and slow in a rich, aromatic red wine sauce, giving fall-off-the-bone meat every time.
+It’s such a cozy, satisfying, and flavorful meal.

-• Nourishing ingredients.
-This dish is naturally dairy free, easy to make gluten free, and delivers plenty of protein from the beef and fiber from the vegetables.
+Nourishing ingredients.
+This dish delivers plenty of protein from the beef and fiber from the vegetables.

-• Beef short ribs.
-Use bone-in beef short ribs for maximum flavor and tenderness.
+• Beef chuck short ribs.
 You should be able to find them at most grocery stores and butcher shops.
-When shopping, look for short ribs that are well-marbled with fat and have a deep red color.
+When shopping, I recommend looking for short ribs that are well-marbled with fat and have a deep red color.
 If they look gray, stay away!

 • Flour.
 Dredging the ribs in flour adds depth to the rich, meaty flavor and helps create a crispy crust on the surface.